nicolus/orchard/README.md

 * Mailhog
 * SSL certificates

-It borrows a lot from laravel/settler and laravel/homestead (as in I copied everything I wanted from those two projects and then changed what I needed to make it work with WSL ^^)
+It borrows a lot from laravel/settler and laravel/homestead.

 ---